 But I’m here to tell you that SEO doesn’t have to be so cryptic – courtesy of Tim Soulo, Chief Marketing Officer at Ahrefs.

-Tim was a recent guest on a webinar hosted by The Marketing Meetup and shared his refreshing attitude towards SEO.
+Tim was a recent guest on The Marketing Meetup and shared his refreshing attitude towards SEO.

-According to Tim, it’s quite easy – just make sure your content is the best it can be and stop looking for a magic bullet.
+According to Tim, SEO is actually quite easy – just make sure your content is the best it can be and stop looking for a magic bullet.